An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

-In this section, we compare the performances of players having access to two different action sets.
+We now compare the performances of players having access to two different action sets.
 The first action set ${\cal A}_{\text{m}}$ is one where the player (the ``multi-action player'') can target every square millimeter on the dartboard and the second action set ${\cal A}_{\text{s}}$ is one where the player (the ``single-action player'') can only target the center of each possible target region. ${\cal A}_{\text{m}}$ and ${\cal A}_{\text{s}}$ therefore have approximately 90,000 and 61 actions, respectively.
 This comparison is of interest because the multi-action player must estimate the skill model (\ref{eq:DM4}) for each target region whereas the single-action player's skill model relies only on the pseudo-counts / pseudo-fractions for each target region and therefore he has no use for the skill model (\ref{eq:DM4}).
 The single-action player will inevitably be inferior to the corresponding multi-action player in a ZSG since he has a much smaller action set.
-If we find the degree of inferiority to be mild, however, then this would suggest that we lose little in the ZSG setting by restricting players to the action set ${\cal A}_{\text{s}}$ thereby finessing the issues of interpreting $\bmu$ and identifying the correlation that we discussed earlier.
+If we find the degree of inferiority to be mild, however, then this would suggest that we lose little in the ZSG setting by restricting players to the action set ${\cal A}_{\text{s}}$ thereby finessing the issues of disentangling skill from bias (see Section \ref{sec:SkillModel} and Appendix \ref{sec:Bias}).